 At Springboard, we strive to make 21st-century skills accessible to as many people as possible through affordable, mentor-led online courses.
 And we’re stepping up our commitment to help veterans launch fulfilling post-military careers.

-One of the ways we’re supporting members of the military is by offering scholarships for veterans who enroll in the Data Science Career Track, the AI / Machine Learning Career Track, and the UX Career Track.
+One of the ways we’re supporting members of the military is by offering scholarships for veterans who enroll in the Data Science Career Track, the Machine Learning Engineering Career Track, and the UX Career Track.

 All of these courses offer job guarantees—if you don’t land a job within six months of graduation, we’ll refund your tuition.
 And while the courses are self-paced and flexible (allowing people to continue working, for example), they’re also structured, most notably through weekly one-on-one video calls with a personal mentor.
 This guidance is key to keeping students accountable and on track to meet their goals.

 But the transition from a military to a civilian role is a unique experience, so we’ve recruited an exceptional group of veteran fellows to provide additional support.